bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone12.md

 [+] Add fuse "hiss" sound to cooking grenades
     - use this sound https://freesound.org/people/maximumplay3r/sounds/713344/
+[ ] Add a "Get money" debug action
+[ ] Add "default" settings values
+    [ ] Refactor settings to share more code around Dictionary<string,type> implementations, [ ] expand scope of templating to apply to all settings [ ] use templates to implement "default" values

 UNPLANNED BUGFIXES
-[ ] FIX: when tutorial header and tutorial name are missmatched, tutorial fails to save as "do not show" [ ] FIX: when tutorial not marked as "do not show", it continues to re-play on the same level multiple times
+[ ] FIX: when tutorial header and tutorial name are missmatched, tutorial fails to save as "do not show" [ ] FIX: when tutorial not marked as "do not show", it continues to re-play on the same level multiple times [ ] FIX: when a grenade is present at the start of a level, the fuse sound plays during the dialogue.
+Once the dialogue finishes, the sound goes away!
+[ ] FIX: Truck's "Finish Level" interaction header text is not centered!